explodinglabs/superstack.docs/docs/bluegreen.md

 api.myapp.com {
   reverse_proxy blue_caddy:80
 }

-# Optionally point a second hostname to the idle stack for testing
-next.myapp.com {
-  reverse_proxy green_caddy:80
-}
 ```

+Optionally, point a second hostname to the idle stack for testing.

 The front proxy manages TLS, so give it a persistent volume for certificates: